django/deps/draft/0010-new-governance.rst

 current Django Fellows as of the time of adoption of this governance process.
-The Technical Board then SHALL work to select at least one additional Merger, and SHALL at all times attempt to maintain a roster of at least three Mergers, and as many Releasers as are deemed necessary to meet needs.
+The Technical Board then SHALL work to select at least one additional Merger, and SHALL at all times attempt to maintain a roster of at least three Mergers, and at least three Releasers.
+There shall be no upper limit to the number of Mergers and Releasers.

 The selection process for either role, when a vacancy occurs or when the Technical Board deems it necessary to select additional persons